Has anyone tried this mod?

 I have an SM57 that I've been considering modding by removal of the transformer, but before I do I may see if I can get hold of an SM48 which is transformerless and generally can be found pretty cheap.
 I'm not too keen on possibly trashing a good mic as an experiment.
 The cartridges the SM57 and SM48 use are different, but the SM48 without the transformer purportedly has similar characteristics of the SM57 with the transformer removed, that of a crisper high end.
 The output of the SM48 is 1.3 mV/Pa, so it's down around what the SM7B's output is and would likely benefit from an inline FetHead or Cloudlifter.
 I suspect the transformerless SM57 would be pretty low output as well.

-I'm not really in Mods but wouldn't it be a good Idea to add a s
+I'm not really in Mods but wouldn't it be a good Idea to add a switch to bypass the transformer when you want to ?

 One of the mods on the original Tape Op board used the switched version of the SM58 (SM58S) for exactly that function.
 It involved changing the type of switch to a DPDT and getting more wires past the transformer, but otherwise sounded reasonably straightforward.
 That said, I never like giving a singer a microphone with a switch on it - it's a recipe for disaster.